TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Our Proposed TriVLA

-To incorporate extensive prior knowledge of dynamics into policy learning, we fine-tuned the open-source Stable Video Diffusion (SVD) model~\cite{blattmann2023stable}, which has 1.5 billion parameters, as the dynamics perception module for robot manipulation tasks.
-The fine-tuning utilized datasets including internet-sourced human manipulation data, internet robot manipulation data, and self-collected datasets.
-Then dynamics perception module $V_\theta$ is trained with diffusion objective, reconstructing the full video sequence $x_0 = s_{0:T}$ in dataset $D$ from noised samples $x_t=\sqrt{\bar\alpha_t}x_0+\sqrt{1 - \bar\alpha_t}\epsilon$:
+To infuse extensive prior knowledge of dynamics into policy learning, we fine-tuned the 1.5B-parameter open-source Stable Video Diffusion (SVD) model~\cite{blattmann2023stable} as the Episodic Dynamics Perception module for robot manipulation.
+This video diffusion model, trained on large-scale human and robotic manipulation datasets, encodes sequences of past states and predicts future scene trajectories, enabling episodic context accumulation.
+By leveraging diverse sources—including internet human manipulation data, robot datasets, and self-collected data—the module robustly models sequential environmental changes essential for effective policy learning.
+Then Episodic Dynamics Perception module $V_\theta$ is trained with diffusion objective, reconstructing the full video sequence $x_0 = s_{0:T}$ in dataset $D$ from noised samples $x_t=\sqrt{\bar\alpha_t}x_0+\sqrt{1 - \bar\alpha_t}\epsilon$:

-where $l_{emb}$ denotes the language feature from CLIP~\cite{radford2021learning}.Then we froze the fine-tuned dynamics perception module in downstream action learning.
+where $l_{emb}$ denotes the language feature from CLIP~\cite{radford2021learning}.Then we froze the fine-tuned Episodic Dynamics Perception module in downstream action learning.

 However, denoising a complete video sequence is computationally intensive and may cause open-loop control problems, as highlighted in~\cite{du2024learning}.
 Furthermore, videos in raw pixel format frequently contain abundant irrelevant information that can hinder effective decision-making.
 To mitigate these challenges, we utilize the video diffusion model with a single forward pass.
 Our key insight is that the initial forward step, despite not producing a clear video, offers a coarse trajectory of future states and informative guidance.
 This observation is validated experimentally and illustrated in Figure~\ref{vp}.
 Specifically, we concatenate the current image $s_0$ with the final noised latent $q(x_{t'} |x_0)$ (typically white noise) and input this combination into the System 2.
 The latent features are then directly utilized.
 Previous work~\cite{xiang2023denoising} emphasizes that up-sampling layers in diffusion models produce more effective feature representations.
-The feature at the $m^{th}$ up-sampling layer, with width $W_m$ and height $H_m$, is expressed as:
+The feature at the $m^{th}$ up-sampling layer, with width $W_m$ and height $H_m$, can be expressed as:

 To efficiently integrate features from multiple up-sampling layers while eliminating manual layer selection, we propose an automatic feature aggregation approach across layers.
 First, each layer’s feature map is linearly interpolated to a common height and width $W_p \times H_p$: